At a glance

 Being drawn to people who look, sound and behave like ourselves is a natural human trait that has to be consciously confronted.
 That is because the consequences of failing to address these in-built biases are quite considerable.

-The Diversity Council Australia’s (DCA) 2019 biannual survey, the [email protected] Index, shows that three out of four Australians support workplaces that include people from different socio-economic backgrounds, are gender mixed, include a range of ethnicities, ages, sexual orientations, people with disability or those who are neurodiverse.
+The Diversity Council Australia’s (DCA) 2019 biannual survey, the Inclusion@work Index, shows that three out of four Australians support workplaces that include people from different socio-economic backgrounds, are gender mixed, include a range of ethnicities, ages, sexual orientations, people with disability or those who are neurodiverse.

 It is not simply that employees are happier working in diverse teams.